A Doll's House: Act Three

-Nora tells Torvald that she is leaving him and, in a confrontational scene, expresses her sense of betrayal and disillusionment.
-She says he has never loved her and they have become strangers to each other.
-She feels betrayed by his response to the scandal involving Krogstad, and she says she must get away to understand herself.
-She says that she has been treated like a doll to play with for her whole life, first by her father and then by him.
-Torvald insists that she fulfill her duty as a wife and mother, but Nora says that she has duties to herself that are just as important and that she cannot be a good mother or wife without learning to be more than a plaything.
-She reveals that she had expected that he would want to sacrifice his reputation for hers and that she had planned to kill herself to prevent him from doing so.
-She now realizes that Torvald is not at all the kind of person she had believed him to be and that their marriage has been based on mutual fantasies and misunderstandings.
+Disillusioned, Nora tells Torvald that she is leaving him because the pair have become strangers to each other and she has been treated like a doll all her life by both her father and husband.
+She reveals that she had hoped and expected that he would want to sacrifice his reputation for hers in this scandal and that she had planned to kill herself to prevent him from doing so.
+Torvald insists that she fulfill her duty as a wife and mother, which he says is more important than knowing herself, but Nora says that she has duties to herself that are just as important and that she cannot be a good mother or wife without learning to be more than just a plaything.
+She says she cannot return unless both she and Torvald are so changed that they are no longer strangers, which would be "the most wonderful thing of all."

-Nora leaves her keys and wedding ring; Torvald breaks down and begins to cry, baffled by what has happened.
-After Nora leaves the room, Torvald, for one second, still has a sense of hope and exclaims to himself "The most wonderful thing of all—?", just before the door downstairs is heard closing.
+Nora leaves her keys and wedding ring; Torvald breaks down and begins to cry, completely baffled by what has happened.
+After Nora leaves the room, Torvald, for one second, still has a sense of hope and exclaims to himself "The most wonderful thing of all—?", just before the door at the entrance to the building is heard closing.

 Alternative ending

-Ibsen's German agent felt that the original ending would not play well in German theaters.
+Ibsen's German agent felt that the original ending would not play well in German theatres.
 In addition, copyright laws of the time would not preserve Ibsen's original work.
 Therefore, for it to be considered acceptable, and prevent the translator from altering his work, Ibsen was forced to write an alternative ending for the German premiere.
 In this ending, Nora is led to her children after having argued with Torvald.
 Seeing them, she collapses, and as the curtain is brought down, it is implied that she stays.
 Ibsen later called the ending a disgrace to the original play and referred to it as a "barbaric outrage".
 Virtually all productions today use the original ending, as do nearly all the film versions of the play.